(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 nicola.watterson@elmcitymontessori.org

-Nicola is excited to bring her passion for education and dedication to children to the new Hickory classroom this year.
-She has experience working in private Montessori schools both in her native Scotland, and her adopted home here in Connecticut, and was an assistant within the ECMS primary program last year while she completed her state certification.
-Nicola earned a BSc in Psychology from University of Stirling (Scotland) and a primary AMI diploma from MTCNE in Hartford.
-She is committed to providing an authentic Montessori experience to the children who join the Hickory family.
+Nicola (she/her) brings her passion for education and dedication to children to the Hickory classroom each year.
+She has experience working in private Montessori schools both in her native Scotland, and her adopted home here in Connecticut, and has worked at ECMS since 2018 first as an assistant as she earned state certification and then as a lead guide when our newest primary classroom opened in 2019.
+Nicola earned a BS in Psychology from University of Stirling (Scotland) and a primary AMI diploma from MTCNE in Hartford.
+She is proud to be an ECMS parent and teacher and is committed to providing an authentic Montessori experience to the children who join the Hickory family

 Ramya Subramanian, Montessori Coach